⊕ Click main image below to view enlargements and captions.

 Oval Cartouche: HAMMOND’S/ 9 INCH/ TERRESTRIAL GLOBE/ 3036/ Principal Steamship Routes with/ Distances in Nautical Miles/ Principal Transcontinental Railways/ C.S.
 HAMMOND & CO./ COPYRIGHT/ PATENT PENDING/ NEW YORK BROOKLYN BOSTON

-Condition: Generally very good, recently professionally restored, with light remaining overall toning, wear, discolorations, restored abrasions.
+Condition: Generally very good, recently professionally cleaned and restored including minor abrasions, now with light remaining overall toning, wear, handling.